intersel/Blapy/README.md

 * **data-blapy-href**: if not bound to a "A" or "FORM" tag, it tells the hyperlink to use.

 * **data-blapy-embedding-blockid**: tells to embed the return source of the link in a blapy block of the given name.
 Usefull for return sources that are not 'blapy' formatted and that address a specific block...
+* **data-blapy-active-blapyId**: useful in the case the link is embedded in several different blapy objects, it gives the correct blapy object for the link.
+If not set, the link will be processed by all the blapy objects that contain the link.

 ## Examples